dgraph-io/dgraph-docs/content/dgraph-overview.md

 - **Text Search**: &emsp; *Full-text searching is included.*
 ## Who is using Dgraph & How
 Dgraph is a graph database with some special differentiators.
-Any graph database will be better when relationships and connections really matter, such as when querying across links in a social network, or detecting networks of interconnected fraudsters in a fraud application - these are natural graph use cases.
+Any graph database is better when relationships and connections really matter.
+For example, when querying across links in a social network, or detecting networks of interconnected fraudsters in a fraud application - these are natural graph use cases.

 Dgraph particularly excels when teams need simplicity and elegance to start fast, or anticipate large data sets and loads down the road.